-Within SupaJam Education In Music and Media, if it is identified that a student needs to be in a separate examination room away from the main examination room this is decided by ALS lead.
+Within SupaJam Education In Music and Media, if it is identified that a student needs to be in a separate examination room away from the main examination room this is decided by SENCO and Exams Officer collaboratively.

 Separate invigilation within the centre is an available access arrangement as defined in the JCQ regulations.
 This is an arrangement where a candidate with an established difficulty may be eligible to take an examination accommodated in another room separate to the main cohort.